-When I heard the Mountainside Restaurant was under new ownership and operating as a sports bar I wanted to check it out.
+When I heard the was under new ownership and operating as a sports bar I wanted to check it out.
 I mean, I like sports and I like bars, so it sounded like a natural.

-My visit to the previous establishment on S. Pike Avenue (also known as S. 4th Street or Route 145) in Salisbury Township was something of a disappointment.
+on S. Pike Avenue (also known as S. 4th Street or Route 145) in Salisbury Township was something of a disappointment.
 While the food wasn’t bad, the place seemed just a little bit creepy and in need of a makeover, not to mention an airing out.

 Done and done.
 The plastic plants and patriotic knickknacks have given way to televisions.
 Lots of televisions.
 The briny old captain’s table furniture has been replaced by sleek wooden high tops.
 The piano room is now a pool room and the bar area and dining room both feel more open and inviting.